lloydmeta/enumeratum/README.md

 Using Enumeratum is simple.
 Simply declare your own sealed trait or class `A`, and implement it as case objects inside an object that extends from `Enum[A]` as follows.

+Note that by default, `findValues` will return a `Seq` with the enum members listed in written-order (relevant if you want to use the `indexOf` method).

 ```scala

 import enumeratum._